If you're a full-time or 3/4-time with a 2.5 GPA student in a college degree, vocational,

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.

-You’ll earn an hourly wage equal to the Federal minimum wage or your State minimum wage, whichever is greater.
+You’ll earn an $17.00 hourly wage.
 If you’re in a work-study job at a college or university, your school may pay you the difference between the amount VA pays and the amount the school normally pays other work-study students doing the same job as you.

 You may work during or between periods of enrollment.
 You can arrange with VA to work any number of hours you want during your enrollment.
 But, the total number of hours you work can’t be more than 25 times the number of weeks in your enrollment period.